severo/some_docs_on_georchestra/test_geonetwork_module.md

 ## Prepare the minimal geonetwork datadir

 Install the minimal geonetwork datadir into `/mnt/geonetwork_datadir`.
+Be careful with the branch when cloning.
+By default, it clones the default branch which is the good one for 18.06 and master.

 ```bash
 sudo mkdir /mnt/geonetwork_datadir